 A Tough Day for Tabby.
 Mary Joy Tabal crosses the line for her 5th Milo Title.
 Photo Credits to Milo Philippines

 It was a tough day for Mary Joy Tabal.
 Who had to cope with the sad news that her beloved father had passed away yesterday.
 Asked whether she wanted to continue to run.
-Tabal responded I will as my father will be waiting for me past the finish lines.
-Tabal, 28 fought her emotions the whole race winning her fifth Milo Marathon title.
+Tabal responded I would as my father will be waiting for me past the finish lines.
+Tabal, 28, fought her emotions the whole race winning her fifth Milo Marathon title.
 And dedicating the win to the memory of her late father.

 Truly a piece of History under the most unfortunate of circumstances.
-Tabal tied the record of the Arsenia Sagaray sharing 5 Milo Marathon wins.
+Tabal tied the record of the Arsenia Sagaray, sharing 5 Milo Marathon wins.